 Severe cost burden is defined as gross housing costs, including utilities, exceeding 50 percent of the households gross income.
+104

-According to the Shimberg Center for Housing Studies at the University of Florida, cost burdened households for the County are categorized by the 0-50 percent, 50.01-80 percent, and over 80 percent area median income (AMI) categories.
+According to the Shimberg Center for Housing Studies at the University of Florida105, cost burdened households for the County are categorized by the 0-50 percent, 50.01-80 percent, and over 80 percent area median income (AMI) categories.
 The analysis of the U.S. Census Bureau, 2019 American Community Survey 1-Year Public Use Microdata Sample (PUMS) noted that 5,981 cost burdened households fall into the 0-50 percent AMI category.
-Roughly 1,747 cost burdened households fall into the 50.01-80 percent group while 2,099 cost burdened households fall into the solution on this data, roughly 3,846 cost burdened households are considered severe.
+Roughly 1,747 cost burdened households fall into the 50.01-80 percent group while 2,099 cost burdened households fall into the over 80 percent category.
+Based on this data, roughly 3,846 cost burdened households are considered severe.